GRISP: Guided Recurrent IRI Selection over SPARQL Skeletons: Method

-At each natural-language placeholder to be resolved, we perform an index search with the placeholder label, then re-rank the top-\emph{k} alternatives using the SLM and select the top-ranked alternative as replacement.
-Re-ranking is performed by assigning a single-token identifier to each alternative (uppercase letters starting from A in our case), running a single forward pass, and sorting the alternatives according to the respective next-token logit scores of the identifiers, similar to FIRST \cite{first}.
-Depending on the position of the placeholder in the query, we either search an entity index (containing subjects and objects) or a property index, using the search indices provided by \cite{grasp}.
-If the position inference fails, e.g., if a placeholder occurs in a \sparqlinline|FILTER| expression, we search both indices and re-rank the combined set of alternatives.
-We always add a \textbf{None} alternative to the search results before re-ranking in case no alternative matches and we need to backtrack.
-When backtracking to a previous state, we re-rank the remaining alternatives that have not yet been selected.
+\paragraph{Retrieve and Re-rank.} At each natural-language placeholder to be resolved, we perform an index search with the placeholder label, then re-rank the top-$10$ alternatives using the SLM and select the top-ranked alternative as replacement.
+Re-ranking is performed list-wise: all alternatives are presented to the SLM together and scored jointly in a single forward pass.
+Concretely, we assign a single-token identifier to each alternative and sort the alternatives according to the respective next-token logit scores of the identifiers, similar to FIRST \cite{first}.
+Depending on the position of the placeholder in the query, we either search an entity index (containing subjects and objects) or a property index, using the search indices provided by GRASP.
+If the position inference fails, e.g.,~ if a placeholder occurs in a \sparqlinline|FILTER| expression, we search both indices and re-rank the combined set of alternatives.
+We always add a \emph{None} alternative to the search results before re-ranking in case no alternative matches.
+After re-ranking, all alternatives ranked above \emph{None} are kept on a stack for possible backtracking, while those ranked below \emph{None} are discarded.
+The top-ranked alternative is then popped from the stack and replaces the placeholder.
+When backtracking to a previous state, we re-rank the remaining alternatives in its stack rather than reusing the original order.
+Re-ranking costs only a single forward pass, and the original ordering below the top position may be unreliable since training supervises only that position (see the Training Data paragraph in \Cref{sec:method}).